-Table 4 repeats the same exercise but using realized variance from ExecuComp data as a measure of the conditional volatility of pay.
-The dependent variable in Columns 1 and 2 is the logarithm of TDC1 and in Columns 3 and 4 is the logarithm of CEO wealth.
-Columns 1 and 3 have no fixed effects and Columns 2 and 4 have firm and year fixed effects.
+Table 4 repeats the same exercise but uses the realized variance obtained from ExecuComp variable TDC1 as a measure of the conditional volatility of pay.
+The dependent variable is as before, the logarithm of TDC1.
 As in Table 3, standard errors are clustered by firm when no fixed effects are present and by firm and year when fixed effects are present.
-In the specifications without fixed effects, the estimated elasticity describing the risk and reward trade off in pay is positive and higher than that in the alternative sample using Incentive Lab data (0.246 versus 0.090).
-Introducing fixed effects as shown in Columns 2 and 4, however, lowers the magnitude of the elasticity to levels that are only slightly higher than those in Table 3 (0.046 versus 0.033).
-Across all specifications, the estimated coefficients using realized variance of pay are significant at 1%.
-In the Online Appendix, we report on cross sectional regressions using realized variance.
-The results are qualitatively the same as in Table 3, panel B.
+Across all specifications, the estimated coefficients using realized variance of pay are positive and significant at 1%.
+In the specification without fixed effects, the estimated elasticity describing the risk and reward trade off in pay is positive and higher than that in the alternative sample using Incentive Lab data (0.246 versus 0.090 from Panel A in Table 3).
+Introducing fixed effects and other controls, however, lowers the magnitude of the elasticity to levels that are slightly lower than those in panel A of Table 3 for the alternative sample (0.025 versus 0.034).
+Except for skewness in pay, the control variables discussed above retain similar signs but have higher statistical significance.
+In the Online Appendix, we report the cross-sectional regression results using the realized variance.
+The results are qualitatively similar to those in Table 3, Panel B.

 Table 5 presents the results with the ARCH-in-mean model.
-Contrary to the specifications in Tables 3 and 4, the dependent variable in Table 5 is the dollar value of pay.
-This is done so that the residual variance is the conditional variance of pay, to be consistent with the measures of variance used above, otherwise the residual variance would be the conditional variance of the logarithm of pay.
+Contrary to the specifications in Tables 3 and 4, the dependent variable in Table 5 is the level, not the logarithm, of TDC1, so that we capture the conditional variance of pay, not the conditional variance of the logarithm of pay.
 The main independent variable remains the logarithm of the variance of pay.
 To interpret the coefficient on variance of pay as an elasticity, we divide the estimated coefficient by the mean of pay.
-Columns 1 and 2 report the results using TDC1 and Columns 3 and 4 report the results using CEO wealth.
-Columns 1 and 3 have no fixed effects and Columns 2 and 4 have industry and year fixed effects.
-We use industry fixed effects as opposed to firm fixed effects, because the ARCH estimation in Stata cannot handle the many firm-specific indicator variables.
+We use industry fixed effects as opposed to firm fixed effects, because the ARCH estimation in Stata cannot handle the large number of firm-specific indicator variables.